turgaykemalgoklen/bestcloudformecasestudytkg/README.md

-This project contains source code and supporting files for the serverless application that you created in the AWS Lambda console.
-You can update your application at any time by committing and pushing changes to your AWS CodeCommit or GitHub repository.
+This project contains source code and supporting files for the serverless application that I created in the AWS Lambda console.

 This project includes the following files and folders: